TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-08-16-how-to-remove-transitional-dependencies-you-dont-need.md

     but when there is nothing left to take away."
 </blockquote>

-Some packages require another set of packages to delegate responsibility to external source.
-As in any other dependency in life, that could be helpful and save time, but also requires attention and care - it *depends*.
+Some packages require another set of packages to delegate responsibility to an external source.
+Like any other dependency in life, that could be helpful and save time, but it also requires attention and care - it *depends*.

 <br>

-Following applies to any package that is bloated with transitional dependencies we don't use.
+The following applies to *any package that is bloated with transitional dependencies* we don't use.
 But I'll use the one I work with daily as an example.

 <br>